Mmessiter/LockDownRadioControl/Docs/LDRC User Manual Ver 0.1.md

 ![](../Pictures/LDRC%201.png)
-This document is in three parts - and quite short - and not yet finished.
+This document is in three parts - and quite short - and not yet finised.

 * Part one is an introduction.
 * Part two is a User Manual